ankitachopra210/PopcornIQ/README.md

 # 📖 Overview

-CloudVault is a full-stack movie discovery application that enables users to browse trending movies, search for titles, and explore detailed movie information using the TMDB API.
+PopCornIQ is a full-stack movie discovery application that enables users to browse trending movies, search for titles, and explore detailed movie information using the TMDB API.

 The frontend is built with **React** and **Tailwind CSS**, while the backend is currently being rebuilt using **Node.js**, **Express.js**, and **MongoDB** to replace the original Appwrite backend.
 The goal of this project is to gain hands-on experience designing and developing a complete RESTful backend from scratch.